JerBouma/FinanceToolkit/README.md

 > **Stochastic Oscillator**

-The Stochastic Oscillator is a momentum indicator that shows the location of the close relative to the high -low range over a set number of periods.
+The Stochastic Oscillator is a momentum indicator that shows the location of the close relative to the high-low range over a set number of periods.
 It consists of the %K line (fast) and the %D line (slow).
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/technicals#get_stochastic_oscillator).

 > **Moving Average Convergence Divergence (MACD)**

-The Moving Average Convergence Divergence (MACD) is a trend -following momentum indicator that shows the relationship between two moving averages of a security’s price.
+The Moving Average Convergence Divergence (MACD) is a trend-following momentum indicator that shows the relationship between two moving averages of a security’s price.
 It consists of the MACD line, signal line, and MACD histogram.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/technicals#get_moving_average_convergence_divergence).

 > **Relative Strength Index (RSI)**